Handbook For Students & Parents

 Typical student dress for classroom activities at the Center shall provide for covering from bottom of the neck to the knee area.
 Prohibited clothing shall include, but not be limited to halter tops, short shorts, biker/compression shorts, see through clothing, short skirts/dresses, tank tops, any apparel that exposes the midriff, and clothing that bears inappropriate, distasteful language/images, or any other offensive messages, including, but not limited to alcohol, tobacco promotions, and/or clothing that bears double meaning messages.

 All clothing is to be worn so that it does not expose undergarments.
 No pants that sag are to be worn.

-Due to the nature of the activities at JRTC, flip flops are not acceptable footwear.
+Due to the nature of the activities at JRTC, open toe shoes are not acceptable footwear in certain programs.

 Any apparel or unusual accessory that distracts from school decorum and interferes with the safe smooth operation of the school program cannot be allowed.

 Hats, caps, headbands, bandanas or other headgear are not to be worn in the Center, except as required during lab activities.
 Also, sunglasses are not to be worn in the building.

 Students involved in laboratory activities may also be required to follow additional rules regarding student dress as it relates to their individual program’s needs or teacher requirements.
 Such additional requirements may include, but not be limited to specific footwear, need of long pants, safety/protective clothing and equipment, protective eyewear, and headwear i.e., hairnets.

 Questions regarding the acceptability of clothing should be directed to the Director.

 Students who are participating in activities that require the use of safety glasses must wear approved Z87 ANSI rating protective eyewear that must include protective side shields.
 Clear lens glasses must be worn in all areas except in welding.